aws-samples/aws-lambda-manage-rds-connections/README.md

 # Deployment and Execution

+## Prerequisites

+1. Download and install the latest version of Python for your OS from [here](https://www.python.org/downloads/).
+We shall be using Python 3.6 and above.

+2. You will be needing [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) as well.
+If you already have AWS CLI, please upgrade to a minimum version of 1.16.67.
+    1. ```bash
+        pip install awscli --upgrade --user
+        ```
+Note: If you are using the Windows version of AWS CLI, please use the [Windows msi](https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html#install-msi-on-windows) to upgrade your installation.

 ## Instructions

 This code depends on a bunch of libraries (not included in this distribution) which you will have to install yourself.
-You will be needing [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) as well.
 The code comes with a SAM template, which you can use to deploy the entire solution.

 1. Download the contents of this repository on your local machine (say: project-directory)
 2. The solution is implemented in python, so make sure you have a working python environment on your local machine.